X

 4. Make Your Own Compost:

 Composting kitchen scraps and yard waste will save money on soil amendments and fertilizers.
 Although this can be daunting at first, begin composting kitchen scraps with in-bed vermicomposting.
-If you have a large amount of yard waste, learn how to compost in this blog post.
+If you have a large amount of yard waste, learn how to compost.

 5. Choose Perennials When Starting Your Garden on a Budget:

 Perennials come back year after year, saving you money in the long run.
-Some of my favorite perennials are asparagus, artichokes, and strawberries.
+Some of my favorite perennials are asparagus, artichokes, Jerusalem artichokes, and strawberries.
+Find the best edible perennials for a desert garden.

 6. Grow from Seeds to Save Money Gardening: